cybozu-go/well/DESIGN.md

     waits for all managed goroutines to finish.
 The return value will be the error that was passed to `Cancel()`, or nil.

+Basically, an environment can be considered as a barrier synchronizer.

+### The global environment

+The framework creates and provides a global environment.

+It also installs a signal handler as described in the next section.

 Signal handlers
 ---------------

 The framework implicitly starts a goroutine to handle SIGINT and SIGTERM.
-The goroutine, when such a signal is sent, will call `Cancel()` with an error indicating SIGINT or SIGTERM is got.
+The goroutine, when such a signal is sent, will call the global environment's `Cancel()` with a special error value.

+The error value can be identified by `IsSignaled` function.

-If a command-line flag is used to write logs to an external file, the framework starts SIGUSR1 signal handler to reopen the file to work with external log rotation programs.
+If a command-line flag is used to write logs to an external file, the framework installs SIGUSR1 signal handler to reopen the file to work with external log rotation programs.

-Related functions:

-* `IsSignaled(err error) bool`

-    This function returns `true` if `err` returned from `Wait()` is a result of SIGINT/SIGTERM handlers.

 Generic server
 --------------